Occasionally we like to post events hosted by friends in our community

 Saturday, October 27, 2018

-Parent scholarships for membership and conference: Janet Lerner Memorial Membership Scholarships.
-Contact the LDA office.
+Parent scholarships for membership AND conference: from Dr. Janet Lerner Memorial Membership Fund

 Free parking, Free PD hour Verification, Continental breakfast included